vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

     - To do this we will utilize the [Workspace ONE Mobileconfig Importer fling](https://flings.vmware.com/workspace-one-mobileconfig-importer)
     - Once you have installed the tool on your Mac, fill in your environment details under the Preferences menu option in the Menubar
     - After that, use the "Select File" option and navigate the the audit plist file in the `../build/{baseline}/preferences` directory
     - Give the profile a name and description in the upper left.
 Also select the managing OG of your UEM environment and the smart group you wish to assign the profile to.
-I have a screenshot of my example below:
+I have an example screenshot below:
+        - Use a naming standard for your profiles such as `macOS - CIS - {benchmark control}` seen in screenshot below
         - ![image](https://user-images.githubusercontent.com/63124926/174325113-c7ce8358-b0db-406d-91a7-28990b287c9a.png)
     - Click "Create Profile" to go ahead and send the profile to your WS1 tenant using the API connection
     - Once it is there in UEM, there are 2 minor edits we need to make.
 Edit the profile and go down to the "Custom Settings" payload where you will find your profile XML.
 Select "Add Version" to begin editing: